jmorag/lilypool/README.md

 # Lilypool
+## NOTE: this branch has the old Lilyval architecture.
+It is being kept here
+for posterity, in case I horribly destroy something in master.
 ## Introduction
 An implementation of a subset of lilypond music notation for use in the autofinger project (name still under review).